Join one of the most effective community-based environmental groups in the country.

-- Creating and sustaining a network of informed residents, donors, policy makers, partner organizations, and others that are ready to advocate for policies and actions that support land conservation, resource protection, and enhanced public access to nature.
+- Creating and sustaining a network of informed residents, donors, policymakers, partner organizations, and others ready to advocate for policies and actions that support land conservation, resource protection, and enhanced public access to nature.

-- Ensuring that PEC’s work embodies best practices identified by the Land Trust Alliance’s Standards and Practices, particularly in regard to the stewardship of land owned and conservation easements held by PEC.
+- Ensuring that PEC’s work embodies best practices identified by the Land Trust Alliance’s Standards and Practices, particularly in regard to the stewardship of land owned and held in conservation easements by PEC.

 - Increasing positive awareness of PEC and building support for PEC programs.

 Areas of Responsibility

 The Field Representative will be responsible for executing a diverse portfolio of land conservation, natural resource restoration, land use policy, and civic engagement efforts that further PEC’s mission.
 Examples of activities include:

 - Developing and implementing land protection strategies through:

 - Identification of key at-risk properties, landscapes, and resources;

 - Outreach and education to landowners, farmers, and professional advisers on conservation tools such as voluntary conservation easement donations, Purchase of Development Rights programs, and other conservation programs; and

 - Coordination with other private partners and public agencies (such as local Soil and Water Conservation Districts, the Virginia Department of Conservation and Recreation, and the USDA National Resources Conservation Service).

 - Directly implementing and/or facilitating implementation of a suite of land management practices that enhance wildlife habitat, restore water quality, and/or improve agricultural productivity on public and private lands in the Piedmont.